Dr. Alex Stone, DPT, CSCS

 What’s with the numbers?
 Do they mean anything?

-Simply put, you’re getting a pretty powerful suction out of this thing.
-Even at first level the suction is pretty robust.
-No chance the device falls off once you’ve hooked it onto your body.
+Simply put, TheraCup produces a pretty powerful suction.
+Even at the first level, the suction is robust.
+Once you’ve hooked it onto your body, there is no chance the smart cupped will fall off.

-The last level can be pretty intense for ordinary folks – unless you are a demanding user, we advise sticking to the first two levels.
+The highest level can be pretty intense for ordinary folks.
+Unless you are a demanding user, we advise sticking to the first two levels.

-But can you do gliding cupping with the TheraCup?
+But can you do a gliding cupping massage with the TheraCup?

 Yes, we tried gliding the cup on the skin, but it’s quite a hassle.
 The suction is pretty tight, even at the first level, to allow the cup to glide smoothly.